Lcrypto/Low-weight_Codeword_Problem/README.md

 # Low-weight_Codeword_Problem

-he GitHub repository contains a MATLAB application for generating a script for Magma Code Distance estimation using the Brouwer-Zimmerman method.
+The GitHub repository contains a MATLAB application for generating a script for Magma Code Distance estimation using the Brouwer-Zimmerman method.
 The tool make  generator matrix for  LW_1280_3 code with rate=1/2 (seed 3)  from https://decodingchallenge.org/low-weight/ and run Brouwer-Zimmerman code (Hamming) distance using Magma V2.22-3.

      Magma V2.22-3 result using Brouwer-Zimmerman method: